-FORM OF CERTIFICATE OF AMENDMENT OF THE CERTIFICATE OF INCORPORATION OF M&T BANK CORPORATION UNDER SECTION 805 OF THE BUSINESS CORPORATION LAW certify and set forth:
+FORM OF CERTIFICATE OF AMENDMENT OF THE CERTIFICATE OF INCORPORATION OF M&T BANK CORPORATION UNDER SECTION 805 OF THE BUSINESS CORPORATION LAW

-The undersigned, being the Chairman of the Board, President and Chief Executive Officer and the Corporate Secretary of M&T Bank Corporation, do hereby
+The undersigned, being the Chairman of the Board, President and Chief Executive Officer and the Corporate Secretary of M&T Bank Corporation, do hereby certify and set forth:

-- (1) The name of the corporation is M&T Bank Corporation.
-The name under which the corporation was formed is First Empire State Corporation. - (2) The certificate of incorporation of M&T Bank Corporation was filed by the Department of State on the 6th day of November, 1969.
-A first restated certificate of incorporation was filed by the Department of State on the 19th day of December, 1969; a second restated certificate of incorporation was filed by the Department of State on the 28th day of April, 1986; a third restated certificate of incorporation was filed by the Department of State on the 20th day of April, 1989; an amendment to the certificate of incorporation was filed by the Department of State on the 14th day of March, 1991; a fourth restated certificate of incorporation was filed by the Department of State on the 8th day of May, 1997; an amendment to the certificate of incorporation was filed by the Department of State on the 29th day of May, 1998; and a fifth restated certificate of incorporation was filed by the Department of State on the 3rd day of June, 1998. - (3) Article FOURTH, Section 1, of the certificate of incorporation of M&T Bank Corporation, which sets forth the aggregate number of shares which the corporation shall have authority to issue, the division of such shares into classes, and the number and par value of shares in each class, is hereby amended to read as follows:
+(1) The name of the corporation is M&T Bank Corporation.
+The name under which the corporation was formed is First Empire State Corporation.

+(2) The certificate of incorporation of M&T Bank Corporation was filed by the Department of State on the 6th day of November, 1969.
+A first restated certificate of incorporation was filed by the Department of State on the 19th day of December, 1969; a second restated certificate of incorporation was filed by the Department of State on the 28th day of April, 1986; a third restated certificate of incorporation was filed by the Department of State on the 20th day of April, 1989; an amendment to the certificate of incorporation was filed by the Department of State on the 14th day of March, 1991; a fourth restated certificate of incorporation was filed by the Department of State on the 8th day of May, 1997; an amendment to the certificate of incorporation was filed by the Department of State on the 29th day of April, 1988; and a fith restated certificate of incorporation was filed by the Department of State on the 3th day of May, 1998; and a fith restated certificate of incorporation was filed by the Department of State on the 3th day of June, 1998.

+(3) Article FOURTH, Section 1, of the certificate of incorporation of M&T Bank Corporation, which sets forth the aggregate number of shares which the corporation shall have authority to issue, the division of such shares into classes, and the number and par value of shares in each class, is hereby amended to read as follows: